Cantonese Bak Chang

 Where to get it

-The longstanding Kim Choo Kueh Chang, best known for their Nyonya-style rice dumplings, also offer up a mean Cantonese Bean Chang laden with shiitake mushrooms, chestnuts, fatty pork and mung beans for $5 a pop.
+The longstanding Kim Choo Kueh Chang, best known for their Nyonya-style rice dumplings, also offer up a mean Cantonese Bean Chang laden with shiitake mushrooms, chestnuts, fatty pork and mung beans for $7 a pop.
+They've closed pre-order slots due to overwhelming demand, so you'll have to head down to their Joo Chiat shop to get your hands on the stuff yourself.

 Hokkien Bak Chang